 "My boss is an asshole, my boss is an asshole, my boss is an asshole..."
 I often hear clients repeat the same thing over and over again.
 I hear myself in them.
 I get it.
 One of the tools from the Science of Happiness is called Frame Shifting, where you start looking at your challenge/issue from a different angle/perspective.
 So for example, rather than focusing on "my boss is an asshole" consider "why is this coming up for me and what can I do about it?"
 Try zooming out of the challenge/issue and seeing the bigger picture as much as possible.
 It will help you move from the WHAT of the challenge/issue to the WHY.

 Three new words for you here.
 Hygge is the Danish word for "coziness."
 Did you know that Danish people use more candles per capita than any other nation?
 It is this obsession with hygge.
-Lagom is the Swedish word for "balance" literally means "just the right amount" in all things: work-life balance, health, gender (they are always in the top 5 for gender equality in the world), and they even created something called "plogging" (jogging + plucking) where you jog and pick up trash as you go (!).
+Lagom is the Swedish word for "balance" which literally means "just the right amount" in all things: work-life balance, health, gender (they are always in the top 5 for gender equality in the world), and they even created something called "plogging" (jogging + plucking) where you jog and pick up trash as you go (!).
 Sohwakhaeng in Korean means "small but certain happiness."
-In a recent movie called "Little Forest" a girl moves out to a more rural town in Korea, grows her own veggies, and starts enjoying the "small but certain happiness" in life.
+In a recent movie called "Little Forest" a girl moves out to a more rural town in Korea, grows and eats her own veggies, and starts enjoying the "small but certain happiness" in life.
 So why 3 new vocab words?
 Well, it turns out that when we learn new words we actually sharpen our mind, boost brain power, enhance decision-making and much more!
 You're welcome!

 7. DON'T BELIEVE THOUGHTS